MoumitaSaha18/vw_used_car_analysis/README.md

 4. The toatl sell of the top 5 selling car models
 5. Data set Aggregation and exploratory data analysis based on model, transmission and fuel type of the VW cars.

-Data Visualization: In this project, the dataset has been visualized through observation, using Bar Plot, Scatter Plot, Histogram Plot, Distribution Plot, ECDF Plot, Violin Plot and Box Plot.
+Data Visualization: In this project, the dataset has been visualized through observation, using Bar Plot, Scatter Plot, Histogram, Distribution Plot, ECDF Plot, Violin Plot and Box Plot.

 Dataset Source: https://www.kaggle.com/aishwaryamuthukumar/cars-dataset-audi-bmw-ford-hyundai-skoda-vw